Required

 • Failure to appear in court for a minor traffic violation

-• Failure to pay a Maryland traffic ticket
+• Failure to pay a traffic ticket

 • Failure to pay an out-of-state traffic ticket (through the Interstate Compact)